 What Makes a Good Affiliate Manager?

-A good affiliate manager can give you examples of each of these.
+A good affiliate manager or an affiliate management company that has your best interests in mind, can give you examples of each of these.
 To know if your affiliate manager is good, type your brand + coupons in Google or Bing.
 If the sites showing up are active affiliates, you probably have a bad manager or someone in the department who is giving them bad advice.
 If you have questions about this, use my contact form and I can help you determine if you have this issue and help you fix it.

 The next test is to ask the manager about the adware or software on the network and which ones they’ve removed.
 If you have an affiliate program on a network, there’s a 99% chance an adware affiliate has applied or been approved in or declined.
 Every network that I have worked with or done affiliate program audits on has adware.
 I have yet to see one that is currently active that does not allow it 100%.
 So what is a low-no value or adware affiliate?